WalletScrutiny/WalletScrutinyCom/_others/thebitcoinbox.md

 ## Product Description

 The bitcoin box is a source-available bitcoin POS project that was unsuccessful in raising funds.
-It hasn't reached its funding goals and was discontinued.
+It hasn't reached its funding goals.
 This can be classified as **vaporware**.